 The first documented concept of a rotating-wing aircraft was created by Leonardo DaVinci.
-That concept became a reality on January 9, 1923, when engineer and inventor Juan de la Cierva flew his “autogiro” with unpowered rotors for the first time.
-Since then, his design has been improved upon until reaching the sleek-bodied, modern design the aircraft is now known for.
+His concept became a reality on January 9, 1923, when engineer and inventor Juan de la Cierva flew his “autogiro” with unpowered rotors for the first time.
+Since then, the design has been improved upon until reaching the sleek-bodied, modern design that gyroplanes are now known for.

-A gyroplane cannot stall or spin.
-Even at zero indicated airspeed, its controls are responsive.
-This is further exemplified by the fact that when losing altitude due to being behind the power curve, you remain in command and have the ability to fly out of it.
-A gyroplane can fly very slowly, and can handle strong wind and mid-day turbulence with comfort and ease.
+Gyroplanes cannot stall or spin.
+Even at zero indicated airspeed, the controls are responsive.
+This is further exemplified by the fact that, when losing altitude due to being behind the power curve, you remain in command and have the ability to fly out of it.
+Gyroplanes can fly very slowly, and can handle strong wind and mid-day turbulence with comfort and ease.
 A gyroplane can take you where you want to go at 80 to 100 mph, as well.

 Gyroplanes are compact aircraft that can easily be stowed in a relatively small space, in a hangar or garage.
 Gyroplanes take up much less space than any aircraft with wings, and can be easily transported in a trailer.